 Compound:A substance formed when two or more substances are chemically bonded together.

 Throughout the process of learning about the topics of theses different combinations of elements, we learned that there is specific scientific guidelines when combining them.
 For example, there is a chemical and physical way of combinding elements.
 The easiest way to remember what can be separated physically is knowing compounds and mixtures can only be separated.
 Compounds are separated chemically.
 Compound and chemical start with the letter "C" which is how I remember how compounds have to be separated.
 Mixtures on the other hand can be separated physically or chemically.
 In the process of learning how real elements can be represented as a mixture and compound was taking our pervious knowledge to the next level.
+This example helped the class with the rest of the worksheet which was determining mixtures, pure substances, compounds and elements from pictures.
+This concept was challenging because I am still new to this science subject.
+An example of one of the problems is shown below.

 Now beginning the final topic we discussed over the week is combining real elements.
 In most cases, we are given two elements and we have to combine them to create another existing element.
 Personally, figuring out the particle drawings for water was the easiest problem for me because we know the formula and from previous knowledge, figuring out how many hydrogen particles are needed for one oxygen particle was simple based on the formula H2O.
 The number "2" stands for two hydrogen particles for every one oxygen particles.
 One of the easiest ways to understand this concept is by showing the particle drawing equation.